 We've added the weather plaque on Cayman Weather so you can check the year round weather at the Cayman Islands.
 The weather is invariably good but check back often to find what's best for you.
 I'm not a really hot weather fiend myself so winter is my favorite time.

-There are three maps on the site, one showing the 'big picture' of all the Cayman Islands so you can zoom in on each one to find your place in the sun, another showing Grand Cayman in all its glory, and one that focuses on hotels so you can find the one that best meets your needs (and budget).
+There are three maps on the site, one showing the 'big picture' of all the Cayman Islands so you can zoom in on each one to find your place in the sun.
+We have another map showing Grand Cayman in all its glory, and finally one that focuses on hotels so you can find the one that best meets your needs (and budget).

 We're always adding to the site so keep looking back to for more information about this beautiful spot.